fightron/core-js/resources/README.md

 * `currencyId` (`cr`) - ID of the Currency that represents experience to reach next level in this game.
 * `progression` (`tb`) - progression table.
 It's an array of levels and their requirements:
   * `level` (`l`) - Level number.
-  * `amount` (`v`) - amount of XP required to reach this Level.
+  * `amount` (`v`) - amount of XP required to reach this Level from the previous one.

-There will be two "Games" in the first release of this project:

-* `fg` - the fighting game, except A.I. mode.
-* `fgA` - the fighting game, A.I. mode only.

-This Resource will be used when a new "Game" is released under this project (e.g., a dancing game, a racing game, etc).
-One Character will be able to be used in multiple games, keeping their cosmetic details, but having independent progression.
-See the `CharacterGameResource` for more details.
+For now, the only record available will be the main fighting game, but it will hold other games in the future.

 ## GeometryResource (`Geo`)